Mayor of New Orleans

 The post of Mayor of the City of New Orleans (Maire de La Nouvelle-Orléans) has been held by the following individuals since New Orleans came under American administration following the Louisiana Purchase — the 1803 acquisition by the U.S. of 828800 sqmi of the French province La Louisiane.
 In all mayoral elections since 1930, New Orleans has used a two-round system with a preliminary round and a runoff if no candidate reached a majority in the first round.
-All mayors of New Orleans since 1872 have been Democrats.
+All mayors of New Orleans since 1872 have belonged to the Democratic Party.